Update: Featured on The Guardian blog.

 Update 2: If you’re in the independent music sector you can still contribute to this important survey.
 It will take about 60 seconds, and we’re giving out prizes.
 Click here!

-A survey of over 200 independent musicians, DJs, producers and bands found that while record sales are down, they are making up the shortfall through merchandise and live performances.
+Dizzyjam, the world’s leading direct-to-fan merch platform has conducted a survey of over 300 independent musicians, DJs, producers and bands.
+The results have shown that while record sales are down, artists are making up the shortfall through merchandise and live performances.
 However almost a quarter (23%) actually lose money on their musical endeavours, and less than five percent of them made a living.
 72 percent reported making a small profit, but not enough to live on.
 While for those of you actually busting a gut in the music industry already it may be a case of “no sh1t, Sherlock!”, we think it’s very interesting to finally put some figures on what we kind of already suspected.

 And as we enter the digital age, and Prince gives his CDs away for free with newspapers, the importance of downloads becomes clear with more than a third (34%) claiming to make more money from downloads now than 2 years ago, and 23 percent reporting physical sales down over the last 24 months.
 What’s interesting, however, is that there appears to be an upsurge in live music, with a third (33%) reporting making more from gigs than they were two years ago.